petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/sorting-results-in-a-search-blueprint.md

 The Sort widget contributes nothing to the request if you choose its _Sort by Relevance_ option.
 Instead the default is relied upon to provide relevance sorting.
 However, if sorting is configured in a Blueprint that's applied to the page, it's added to the `sort` array in the request.
 Therefore, **the blueprint's sort takes precedence when the Sort widget is set to _Sort by Relevance_.**

 A different scenario occurs when `sort`s are contributed by the Sort widget and a blueprint.
-In this case both of them are added to the array, but the Sort widget's contribution is listed first in the array, so it takes precedence.
-Therefore, **the Sort widget's sort takes precedence when it sorts by anything except relevance.**
+In this case both of them are added to the array, but the Sort widget's contribution is listed first in the array, so its `sort`s are applied first.
+Therefore, **the Sort widget's sorts are applied first, when it sorts by anything except relevance.**

 ### Search Blueprints versus the Headless API

 You can sort results from the [headless API's `/search`](../../../developer-guide/search-headless-apis.md) endpoint with a blueprint or with the `sort` API parameter.
 If both add `sort`s to the request, the blueprint's is listed first in the array.
-Therefore, **the blueprint's sort takes precedence over any sort added by the headless API parameter.**
+Therefore, **the blueprint's sorts are applied first, and any sorts added by the headless API parameter are applied subsequently.**

 ## Example 1: Sorting by Title